jeanNyil/jboss-fuse-6-fabric/docs/secure_fuse_fabric_with_rhsso.md

 ## Assumptions and pre-requisites

+- _Red Hat JBoss Fuse 6.3.0 Rollup 9_ has been used in this setup to create a _fuse fabric_ environment managed by a single _fabric server_

 - It is assumed at least _Red Hat SSO 7.3.8_ (upstream _keycloak_ version: _4.8.20.Final-redhat-00001_) is leveraged to secure the _Fuse Fabric_ environment

 - It is assumed the _Fuse Fabric_ environment containers have the following caracteristics as far as their `jetty` servers are concerned: